cereniyim/fraud-detection-app/README.md

 could be integrated into the app to satisfy this requirement.

 ### Making a POST endpoint and containerization with Docker
 I wrapped the core data loading and model training & inference process in an API endpoint.
-Moreover, I used fast API as the framework because of its nice documentation and default data validation capabilities.
+Moreover, I used fastAPI as the framework because of its nice documentation and default data validation capabilities.

-I preferred an API endpoint over making a Python package with a simple CLI because of Open API specification which provide self-explanatory documentation.
+I preferred an API endpoint over making a Python package with a simple CLI because of OpenAPI specification which provide self-explanatory documentation.
 I used Docker to create the required environment and to run the app so that it is installable on any local or virtual machine.

 ## Further System Improvements
 From system design perspective, a real-world implementation of this problem would use a database and model registry.
 Model registry can be used to track training runs, error metrics and training artifacts.
 Mlflow is one tool that provides those capabilities.
-A database would store the datasets, features and transactions & tokens detected as anomalies.
+A database would store the training and inference datasets, features and transactions & tokens detected as anomalies.

-From the implementation perspective
+From the implementation perspective following can be improved:
 - don't expose API key store it in a secret manager and retrieve the key from there
 - pre-process data in a separate class so that `AnomalyDetector` have single responsibility around the model training and inference
 - implement more detailed data validation and error handling logic (e.g. checking for the logical ordering of